CTSJavaTraining/JulyTraining2016/docs/case-study-online-library.md

 * _Circuit Breaker and fallbacks._
 * _No issues present in the code (As per Findbug report)._
 * _Code coverage is more than 80%._
+* _Item entity is auditable (e.g. creted by created date/time, last updated by , last updated date/time will be captured for auditing purpose)._

 ## OUT OF SCOPE